How do I search for stuff on Mastodon? How do I use hashtags?

 Until very recently, Mastodon searches were entirely based around hashtags.
 However, since version 4.2.0 (released in September 2023) Mastodon also allows full text searches where you just type what you want and it searches the entire texts of posts for matches.

-HOWEVER… for privacy reasons the full text search is opt-in, so you can only get search results for people who have opted into their posts being included in full text searches.
+HOWEVER… for privacy reasons the full text search system is opt-in, so you can only get search results for people who have opted into their posts being included in full text searches.

 ↩ Back to the front page